7 Travel emission factors

 7.4.2 Emission factor derivation methodology

-The average age of the bus fleet is 16.4 years (according to Te Manatū Waka Ministry of Transport fleet statistics).
+The average age of the bus fleet is 18 years according to Te Manatū Waka Ministry of Transport’s The New Zealand 2024 Vehicle Fleet: Data Spreadsheet5.
 Therefore, we applied an average fuel consumption factor for a pre-2010 fleet to the bus fleet from the Vehicle Fleet Emissions Model.

 Table 7.22: Fuel/energy consumption per 100 km for pre-2010 fleet buses